-Asset recovery in Russia and globally can be a time consuming and never ending task, which is why we are ready to assist.
+Asset recovery in Russia, Moldova and Kazakstany can be a time consuming and never ending task, which is why we are ready to assist.
 Whether you suspect that you are already a fraud victim or want to reduce the risk of becoming a victim, we have experienced fraud examiners who can assist you with your fraud examination and recovery needs.
 We also have the experience of evaluating the predication of and expertise in investigating accusations of fraud, conducting interviews, and tracing the flow of assets through complex entity structures.

-Asset recovery requires the ability to understand stakeholders’ various interests and rights and the range of options available for recovery.
+Asset recovery in Russia, in particular, requires the ability to understand stakeholders’ various interests and rights and the range of options available for recovery.
 One challenge for those tracing assets is the difficulty of getting an initial understanding to the location of assets, particularly in cases where there is no intitial data available.
 Each situation is different, however, all recovery situations require certain skills, including an ability to understand competing interests and to maximize recovery.
 A lack of planning can lead to increased costs and an additional time to recover assets.
 Therefore, it is important to perform preliminary research of the counter-party and understand its standing and potential perimeter of interests.